Positive Splitting Method for the Hull & White 2D Black-Scholes Equation: Full Discretization

-It was first mentioned by Dyakonov \cite{Dyakonov} that the boundary conditions deteriorate the accuracy of the splitting method if the discrete equations on the boundaries differ from the equations for the inner nodes of the mesh.
-In \cite{HundVer,Yanenko} the issue is also discussed and correction techniques are presented.
-We consider the following boundary corrections
+Dyakonov \cite{Dyakonov} first observed that the boundary conditions deteriorate the accuracy of LOD splitting methods if the discrete equations on the boundaries differ from the equations for the inner nodes of the mesh.
+The issue is further investigated in \cite{HundVer,Yanenko}.
+We implement boundary corrections for $j=0$ and $j=M$ so that by the flux approximations we obtain the fully-discrete problem for \eqref{FirstSubProb}